Osama-Hosny/Environmental-Sound-Classification/README.md

 # Environmental-Sound-Classification
-Environmental Sound Classification Using Rnn , Transformers  and Cnn-lstm
+Environmental Sound Classification Using Rnn , Transformers  and Cnn-lstm on UrbanSound8K dataset.